John-R-Wallace-NOAA/JRWToolBox/README.md

     gitAFile('John-R-Wallace-NOAA/JRWToolBox/master/R/lib.R')
     # lib() is saved to .GlobalEnv and also scrolled on the screen since show = TRUE (the default)

-to download just the lib() function that will install and update both GitHub and CRAN packages only if needed and regardless will load the package into the R session, if require = TRUE (the default).
+to view and download lib() into R. (The lib() function will install and update both GitHub and CRAN packages only if needed and regardless will load the package into the R session, if require = TRUE (the default).)

-Note that the FUNCTION DOWNLOADED WILL HAVE ALL THE COMMENTS AND LINE SPACING INTACT, unlike functions within packages downloaded via the devtools package (which now calls the 'remotes' package).
+Note that the FUNCTION DOWNLOADED WILL HAVE ALL THE COMMENTS AND LINE SPACING INTACT, unlike functions within packages downloaded via the 'devtools' package (which, FYI, now calls the 'remotes' package).

 See additional arguments of gitAFile() with str(gitAFile).